|

 3400 foot concrete tub built to contain the huge subterranean foundation

 of the WTC complex from the Hudson River may be damaged.
+At the

 Exchange Place Station, the first stop in New Jersey after WTC, they